Shikhar30Shah/react-app/README.md

 ## Fun Food Ristorante

-This is a responsive front-end web application of a restaurant developed with React and Redux.
+This is a responsive front-end web application of a restaurant developed with React and Redux. <br />
 Login Form is added and designed with Modal from reactstrap.
 Application contains Menu, Feedback Form etc.

 ## Available Scripts